Skip to main content

 Set up Oozie scheduling

-Oozie is a workflow management tool provided when the Hadoop Eco cluster type is Core Hadoop.
+Oozie is a workflow management tool available when the Hadoop Eco cluster type is set to Core Hadoop.

-With Oozie, you can view the list of bundles, workflows, coordinators, details, and logs.
-Oozie can be accessed by clicking the quick link in the cluster detail page.
-The following outlines how to set up Oozie scheduling.
+With Oozie, you can view bundles, workflows, coordinator lists, details, and logs.
+You can access Oozie from the quick link on the cluster detail page.
+Below is how to configure Oozie scheduling.

 Prepare